 Frozen Embryo Transfer (FET)

-Transfer of an embryo or embryos, that were previously created and subsequently thawed in the IVF laboratory, into a woman's uterus.
+Transfer of an embryo or embryos, that were previously created and frozen and subsequently thawed in the IVF laboratory, into a woman's uterus.

 A sperm or an egg.